Troye Sivan: Music

 On 1 April 2020, Sivan released "Take Yourself Home", his first single from his fifth EP In a Dream.
 Sivan worked with freelance artists in need of work during the COVID-19 pandemic to create the visual art for his single.
 The artists, who Sivan met on Instagram, also designed t-shirts for the single, and all net proceeds were donated to the WHO COVID-19 Solidarity Response Fund and Spotify's COVID-19 Music Relief Project.
 On 15 July, Sivan released the single "Easy" and announced the release of the concept EP In a Dream.
 The EP was released on 21 August 2020.
-In June 2021, he performed songs from the EP for Grubhub's virtual concert series Sound Bites, in support of the NGLCC's efforts in assisting LGBT-owned restaurants during the COVID-19 pandemic.
+In June 2021, he performed songs from the EP for Grubhub's virtual concert series Sound Bites, in support of the NGLCC's efforts in assisting LGBTQ-owned restaurants during the COVID-19 pandemic.
 On 16 April 2021, his collaboration "You" with Regard and Tate McRae was released.
 The song topped Billboards Dance/Electronic Songs chart for eight weeks.
 Sivan's single "Angel Baby" was released on 10 September.
-After becoming viral in Southeast Asia, it reached the top 5 in several countries.
+After becoming viral in Southeast Asia, it charted highly in several countries.
 In February 2022, two original songs Sivan had written for the film Three Months were released.
 In December 2022, he released a collaboration with PNAU titled "You Know What I Need".

 Sivan announced his third studio album, Something to Give Each Other, on 13 July 2023, alongside the release of its lead single, "Rush".
 On 20 September, the second single, "Got Me Started", was released with an accompanying music video.
 The album was released on 13 October, along with the third single, "One of Your Girls".
 On 10 November 2023, Sivan received two Grammy nominations for "Rush": Best Music Video and Best Pop Dance Recording.
 The album's fourth single, "Honey", was released on 16 May 2024 with remixes by Mura Masa.

 On 12 September 2024, Troye was featured on Charli XCX's remix album Brat and It's Completely Different but Also Still Brat, the remix album of Brat, on the song "Talk Talk".
 A voice note from Dua Lipa is featured in the beginning and end of the song.
 They embarked on the co-headlining Sweat tour in North America in support of Brat and Something to Give Each Other.

+Sivan announced his fourth studio album, She's the Best, on 13 August 2026.
+The title track was released the following day.